• Voter Registration in Oklahoma

 There is an oath on the registration form.
 You must sign and date the oath, swearing that you are eligible to vote.

-Just drop your voter registration application in the U.S. Mail.
-The card is already addressed, but you'll need to add the postage stamp.
-Bonus: if you complete your voter registration application at your local tag agent's office, they will mail it to the State election Board for you.
+If you complete your voter registration application at your local tag agent's office, they will mail it to the State Election Board for you.

 Voter Identification Card

-You are not considered registered to vote in Oklahoma until your application for voter registration has been approved by the election board in your county.
+You are not considered registered to vote in Oklahoma until your application for voter registration has been approved by the State Election Board in your county.

 Once you have been approved, you will receive a voter identification card in the mail, stating your name, address, political affiliation, and the polling place for your voting precinct.